michelecafagna26/CHANGE-IT/README.md

 ```bash
 bash baseline/process_data.sh
 ```
-For full documentation about paramaters and option follow the [OpenNMT-py official doc]: https://opennmt.net/OpenNMT-py/options/train.html
+For full documentation about paramaters and option follow the [OpenNMT-py official doc](https://opennmt.net/OpenNMT-py/options/train.html)

 ### Testing
 To test your model and generate prediction you need a model chdckpoint and inputs.
 To execute the example script test run: